 Can I use pendant lights?

 This is always a unique design choice that can really transform the look of your bathroom, especially if you have high ceilings.
-Keep in mind when looking for a more unique lighting solution is to make sure it is damp rated.
-Something like the Compass Small Pendant Light from Waterworks can put a nice twist on your bathroom design.
+Keep in mind when looking for a more unique lighting solution is to make sure the bathroom pendant light is damp rated.
+Something like the Swell Narrow Pendant Light from Pablo Designs can put a nice twist on your bathroom design.

 How much lighting is too much in the bathroom?
 Is there a sweet spot when it comes to lighting my vanity?

 I’d like to think the more the merrier!
-You can always dim the lights if you’ve created lighting that’s a bit much .
+You can always dim the lights if you’ve created lighting that’s a bit much.
 When it comes to your vanity, you want enough illumination for your face, since that’s really the whole point of proper vanity lighting.
 Overall, you’ll want modern bathroom lighting that’s layered.
-You can read more about that here and here.

 For More Advice + Inspiration

 Have any lingering questions about how to light a bathroom vanity?
 Or just need more information on lighting your bathroom in general?
-Then check out these posts on Modern Bathroom Lighting, Bathroom Lighting 3 Ways, How to Light Your Bathroom, and our Bathroom Lighting Buying Guide.
+Then check out our post on Modern Bathroom Lighting.
 And take a look at all of our modern bathroom lighting to find the fixture that’s right for your vanity.